Tamna

 Tamna was a kingdom based on Jeju Island from ancient times until it was absorbed by the Korean Joseon dynasty in 1404, following a long period of being a tributary state or autonomous administrative region of various Korean kingdoms.

-The Go (Jeju) clan is the family name of the Lord, that ruled West Tamna over 400 years.
-The Moon (Nampyeong) clan is the family name of the Prince, that ruled East Tamna for 400 years.
+The Go (Jeju) clan is the family name of the Lord (lit. 'star-lord'), that ruled West Tamna over 400 years.
+The Moon (Nampyeong) clan is the family name of the Prince (lit. 'prince'), that ruled East Tamna for 400 years.

 Name

 The Kingdom of Tamna is also sometimes known as Tangna (탕나), Seomna (섬나), and Tammora (탐모라).
-It's attested with the older 漱牟羅 /tammura/ meaning something like 'valley settlement' with the second component being possibly related to the Japonic homophone mura.
+It's attested with the older 漱牟羅 /tammura/, which has been proposed to mean something like 'valley settlement' with the second component being possibly related to the Japonic homophone mura.